Fanny Howe: Early life, education and marriage

 Howe was born in Buffalo, New York on October 15, 1940.
 Her father Mark DeWolfe Howe (son of Mark Antony De Wolfe Howe) was then teaching at the state university law school.
 When her father left to join the fighting in World War II, her mother, Irish playwright Mary Manning, took Howe and her older sister Susan Howe to Cambridge, Massachusetts.
 (Their younger sister Helen was born after their father's return from the war.)
 There the family lived through the children's childhoods.
 Later in life, Fanny did not identify with her father's cultural background of the so-called Boston Brahmins, though she admired him personally.

 Her father became a colonel and served in Sicily and North Africa.
 After the war he went to Potsdam as a legal adviser in the Allies' reorganization of Europe.
 Returning to peacetime, her father continued his work as a lawyer and became a professor at Harvard Law School.

 Howe's mother had been an actress at the Abbey Theatre in Dublin for some time before coming to the United States in 1935.
 She also wrote several plays performed there and at the Gate Theatre.
 Her maternal aunt was Helen Howe, a monologuist and novelist.
 Her sisters are the poet Susan Howe and Helen Howe.

 Fanny Howe attended Stanford University for three years.
 She was briefly attracted by the political activism, and communism.
 In 1961—the year she left Stanford—she married Frederick Delafield, a microbiologist.
 They had no children and divorced two years later.

 As a civil rights activist, she met fellow activist Carl Senna; they married in 1968.
 (Their daughter Danzy Senna recalled: "I remember my mother went to the courthouse to get some paperwork for the marriage and in Boston, where interracial couples hadn't been illegal at that time ... [and] the woman said to her, "Wait, I have to go in the back and see if this is legal that you two are getting married.")
 They also shared literary interests but had increasing personal conflicts.
 They had three children in four years: two daughters and a son.
-After they split up, Howe went on welfare for a period.
+Their middle child is novelist Danzy Senna.
+After Howe and Senna split up, Howe went on welfare for a period.